 Macbook seasoned 2011 15 Inch evaluate

 The rumor mill ran wild following the highly anticipated MacBook Pro refresh.
-Liquid metal, standard SSDs, higher-res, updated design were among the false reports.
+Liquid metal, standard SSDs, higher resolution, and updated designs were among the false reports.
 What has changed, however, are the internals?
-Questions like: is this model worth upgrading to, or should I wait for the new model, will be answered in this article.
+Questions like: is this model worth upgrading to, or should I wait for the new model?
+This will be answered in this article.
 Let’s start with the changes.

 Hardware

-The model under the microscope is the high-end 15″ model, which contains a 2.2ghz Sandy Bride quad-core i7 processor, 4GB ram, and a 6750m from AMD.
+The model under the microscope is the high-end 15″ model, which contains a 2.2ghz Sandy Bride quad-core i7 processor, 4GB RAM, and a 6750m from AMD.
 That’s a big upgrade from the previous generation.
-I’ve also opted for the high-res screen, which is a given in my (mac!)book. *pun intended* Apart from the high-end 15″ Macbook pro, Apple also offers two 13″ models and a single 17″ machine.
-Across the board, each model enjoys a faster processor, faster ram, and thunderbolt.
+I’ve also opted for the high-res screen given in my (Mac!)book. *pun intended* Apart from the high-end 15″ Macbook Pro, Apple offers two 13″ models and a single 17″ machine.
+Across the board, each model enjoys a faster processor, RAM, and a thunderbolt.

 The latter is very interesting and a first for any laptop on the market!
-I’m actually not going into too much detail about it, but basically, it’s Intel’s answer to USB.
-The connection can transfer video, audio, and data, all simultaneously at very high speeds.
-That means that a DVD movie will transfer to external storage in about 6 seconds once supported hardware comes out Univers Inform.
+I’m not going into too much detail about it, but it’s Intel’s answer to USB.
+The connection can simultaneously transfer video, audio, and data at very high speeds.
+That means a DVD movie will transfer to external storage in about 6 seconds once supported hardware comes out of Univers Inform.

-The 17″ model has a 1920×1200 display and similar specs to the 15″ Macbook pro.
+The 17″ model has a 1920×1200 display and similar specs to the 15″ Macbook Pro.
 This is both a good and bad thing.
-The good thing is that you’ll have slightly more screen real estate, but gaming on the native resolution will definitely struggle.
+The good thing is that you’ll have slightly more screen real estate, but gaming on the native resolution will struggle.
 We squeezed the maximum into it.

 Read More Article :

 And out of it.
-Each interior MacBook has been meticulously designed to get the maximum out of a really thin and light enclosure.
+Each interior MacBook has been meticulously designed to get the maximum out of a thin and light enclosure.
 We chose effective yet surprisingly green processors and optimized macOS to attract the processor to use as little strength as possible.
-Because no fan is wanted to cool the pc, it has extra room for battery cells to support you at the pass, all day long.
+Because no fan is needed to cool the PC, it has extra room for battery cells to support you at the pass all day long.

 Up to